 Your users aren’t dumb.

-User Experience is an interesting field, It can be something inherited by what came before your product (Motorola StarTAC) or can be forced onto you by the platform your are building on top of (Material Design by Google, The dialog boxes on Android & iOS).
-Once in a while a popular design spreads it’s wings every where (Pull to Refresh)
+User Experience is an interesting field, It can be something inherited by what came before your product (Motorola StarTAC) or can be forced onto you by the platform you are building on top of (Material Design by Google, The dialog boxes on Android & iOS).
+Once in a while, a popular design spreads its wings everywhere (Pull to Refresh)